Legal Mediation Arbitration

 Private - Confidential - Informal

-Public exposure of personal and business information in document filings, hearings and formal trials
+Public exposure of personal and business information in document filings in court, public court hearings and public formal trials

-1 - 2 days followed by settlement agreement
+Completion: 1 - 2 days followed by settlement agreement (non-complex cases)

 Hourly fee: $175 per hour, per party/person or